alexc-MSFT/viva-connections-cards/samples/security-alert/README.md

-# Yammer Live Events
+# Security Alert

 ## Summary

-Simple card designed to show a list of upcoming organisation Yammer live events.
+Simple card designed to show a security alert for a building e.g. a Fire Alarm test or an increase in bag checks.

 The Data JSON option has been leveraged to enable users without advanced knowledge of JSON to easily add event items to the card.

-Users can simply update the data JSON to change the events listed and easily add more.
+Users can simply update the data JSON to change the details of the alert.

 ![picture of the extension in action](assets/card.png)